hornet1130/allcomments-for-github/README.md

 1. Download or clone this repository
 2. Run `yarn build` or `npm run build`
+   2.1.
+(Or download the prebuilt [`extension.zip`](https://github.com/hornet1130/allcomments-for-github/releases) from the Releases page)
 3. Go to `chrome://extensions`
 4. Enable "Developer mode"
-5. Click “Load unpacked” and select the `dist/` folder
+5. Click “Load unpacked” and select the `dist/` folder (or unzip `extension.zip` and select its folder)

+---

+## 📦 Prebuilt Package

+A prebuilt `extension.zip` file is included in every release so that you can install the extension without needing to build it yourself.
+You can find the latest version on the [Releases](https://github.com/hornet1130/allcomments-for-github/releases) page.

 ---